Skip to content

 The Authenticity Paradox in Transformation Leadership

-The Authenticity Paradox in Change and Transformation Leadership Why Being “Authentic” During Organizational Change Can Sometimes Be the Most Inauthentic Thing a Leader Can Do, and What Psychological Adaptability Actually Requires The Leadership Dilemma Nobody Talks About Every eader faces the same impossible question: Should I share my doubts about this change initiative, or project confidence I don’t entirely feel?
+The Leadership Dilemma Nobody Talks About Every leader faces the same impossible question: Should I share my doubts about this change initiative, or project confidence I don’t entirely feel?
 Conventional leadership wisdom says “be authentic.”
 Research on psychological safety emphasizes transparency.
-Your executive coach probably tells you to “bring…
+Your executive coach probably tells you to “bring your whole self to work.”
+Yet when you honestly share your uncertainties about a major change or transformation, you watch employee confidence crater in real time.
+This is the authenticity paradox…

 The Resistance You Can’t See – Identifying and Redirecting 12 Hidden Types